-- Funding should be prioritized for the biodiverse, valuable and threatened biomes across the developing world. - The BloombergNEF biodiversity funding priority scores derived from the weighted presence, value and threat indices suggest that Brazil is the world's top biodiversity funding priority. - Brazil sits atop a shortlist of vast middleincome countries that are the highest funding priorities.
-These are followed by a longer second tier of small, low- and middle-income nations. - The top-20 funding priorities are geographically diverse.
-They include five Latin American countries, seven African, and eight in the Asia-Pacific region. - These scores were last updated in 1H 2023.
+- Funding should be prioritized for the biodiverse, valuable and threatened biomes across the developing world. - The BloombergNEF biodiversity funding • priority scores derived from the weighted presence, value and threat indices suggest that Brazil is the world's top biodiversity funding priority. - Brazil sits atop a shortlist of vast middle-income countries that are the highest funding priorities.
+These are followed by a longer second tier of small, low- and middle-income nations. - The top-20 funding priorities are • geographically diverse.
+They include five Latin American countries, seven African nations, and eight in the Asia-Pacific region.